-Unused annual leave for any any completed year of employment (including annual leave loading) gets paid out when employment ends due to resignation, dismissal or redundancy.
+Unused annual leave for any completed year of employment gets paid out when employment ends due to resignation, dismissal or redundancy.

-Pro rata annual leave for part of a year of employment is also paid out when employment ends due to resignation, redundancy or dismissal.
-Annual leave loading is paid on pro rata annual leave when the employee resigns and gives the notice required under the WA award, and for redundancy or dismissal.
+Pro rata annual leave for part of a year of employment is paid out when employment ends due to, redundancy or dismissal (except for dismissal for serious misconduct) and is also paid out when the employee resigns and gives the notice required under the WA award.